 Un-boxing the camera there are a host of accessories including a waterproof housing, charge cables, stereo mic, manuals and a bunch of mounts for attaching the camera as a dash cam or on a bike.
 There’s also a few provided cable ties and adhesive strips for secure mounting.
 There’s even a tiny little lens hood.

 The dimensions of the camera are the standard GoPro influenced design, with the Hawkeye’s own take on functionality.
-On the rear is a 2-inch touchscreen which will access most of the functionality within, a tiny play button and a MicroSD card slot.
+On the rear is a two-inch touchscreen which will access most of the functionality within, a tiny play button and a MicroSD card slot.
 The front of the camera houses the wide-angle lens, the on/off button, a small selfie mirror and an LED to indicate Wi-Fi connection.
 On the top is an ‘OK button’ which will glow when the camera is switched on.
 Lastly, there are two ports on the side for micro USB and micro HDMI and on the other arrow keys.

-Internally, there is a Sony IMX117 12 megapixel 1/2.3” WDR CMOS sensor powered by Ambarella a12S75 chip providing 4K video and 16 megapixels stills with the option of RAW files.
+Internally, there is a Sony IMX117 12-megapixel 1/2.3” WDR CMOS sensor powered by Ambarella a12S75 chip providing 4K video and 16 megapixels stills with the option of RAW files.

-As the Hawkeye Firefly 8SE is a lower cost solution than something like a GoPro Hero, you would expect a lesser build quality.
+As the Goolsky Hawkeye Firefly 8SE is a lower cost solution than something like a GoPro Hero, you would expect a lesser build quality.
 This is kind of true as the unit doesn’t feel as good as a GoPro, but it is still built of light aluminum with a rubberized coating.
 The outer shell is not waterproofed, but it does come with a waterproof housing.

 Power comes in the form of a 1200 mAh 3.85 V rechargeable battery, which is stated to give you 90 minutes of shooting time at 4K/30 fps.
 There’s also an AC cable and USB mini cable for charging from an AC power outlet.

 The rear touchscreen display shows everything functionality wise, but it’s not the most responsive.
-Using a 2-inch screen as a touch device isn’t the best way of working in the best of scenarios, so at least you can pair the Hawkeye Firefly 8SE via Bluetooth to an optional remote or use their smartphone App as a control device.
+Using a two-inch screen as a touch device isn’t the best way of working in the best of scenarios, so at least you can pair the Hawkeye Firefly 8SE via Bluetooth to an optional remote or use their smartphone App as a control device.
 The interface and screen functionality isn’t the most intuitive in the world and will take some practice getting used to.
 There are at least features like a Quick menu, which can also be accessed via the right arrow button and on-screen.

 The camera has some nice features such as Motion Detection – detecting any movement in its field of view, with the ‘High’ setting being the most sensitive.
 A gyro sensor stabilizes movement and can be switched on and off and Dual files – handy for things like live streaming.
-Video-lapse Recording is included for timelapse video, Loop Recording for continuous footage, great for dash cam use, Car DV mode which kicks the camera into life and starts recording as soon as your car starts and Slow motion video but only at 1080p/120 fps.
+Video-lapse recording is included for timelapse video, Loop Recording for continuous footage, great for dash cam use, Car DV mode which kicks the camera into life and starts recording as soon as your car starts and Slow motion video but only at 1080p/120 fps.
 Up to now, the camera is at a budget price, but has a lot of features under the hood for the money.